PochingHsu/Acoil/README.md

 ##  Automated CFD Data Generation

-First, I use ANSYS Fluent-Python API, PyFluent to automatically and parametrically solved the CFD models, and then extracted output data for data analysis and training ML surrogate models.
+First, I use ANSYS Fluent-Python API, PyFluent to automatically and parametrically solved the CFD models, and then extracted output data for data analysis and ML surrogate models training.
 The data processing workflow is shown below:

 (File: PyFluent.py)